-When listening to your agent, lawyer or mortgage broker use real estate terminology while describing the real estate contract and the various real estate clauses used during the process of trading houses, does it sometimes seem like they're speaking a foreign language?
+When listening to your agent, lawyer or mortgage broker use real estate terminology while describing the real estate contract and the various real estate clauses used during the process of buying and selling houses, does it sometimes seem like they're speaking a foreign language?
 Common real estate terms can certainly seem that way.

-Do you hear real estate terminology you've never heard before or may have, but still don't really understand?
-Have you ever heard real estate terms that you always thought meant something completely different than what you're now told?
+Do you hear real estate terms you've never heard before or may have, but still don't really understand?
+Have you ever heard real estate jargon that you always thought meant something completely different than what you're now told?
 Since you don't buy or sell a home everyday, it's quite understandable.
-Fortunately, the older and oft confusing 'legalese' real estate terminology has been replaced with more common language.
+Fortunately, the older and oft confusing 'legalese' terms have been replaced with more common language.

 There is obviously lots of other location-specific real estate terminology in use, but in my area of the world, these seem to be the most misunderstood.
-In your area, other real estate terms may be more common, but the ultimate meaning of the related terms will likely be similar, if not identical.
+In your area, other real estate terminology may be more common, or quite unique, but the ultimate meaning of the related terms will likely be similar, if not identical.

 Is there a real estate term about which you're unfamiliar that's not on the list?
 Or do you have an interesting story to tell?
 Click here to submit your explanation request or your story.

 At the bottom of the signature page of a real estate sale contract, more correctly called an Agreement of Purchase and Sale (APS) - whether buying or selling, is an area where the parties to the contract affix their signatures, address, phone number and lawyer's contact information.
 By signing here, the parties are simply acknowledging receipt of a true copy of the real estate contract, which is legally necessary to form a binding contract between the parties.

 The address portion may be particularly important for the delivery of notices, unless a clause is included in the agreement designating the agents as authorized recipients of any notices between the parties.